NixOS/nix/doc/manual/src/contributing/hacking.md

 In order to build Nix for a different platform than the one you're currently on, you need a way for your current Nix installation to build code for that platform.
-Common solutions include [remote builders] and [binary format emulation] (only supported on NixOS).
+Common solutions include [remote build machines] and [binary format emulation] (only supported on NixOS).

-[remote builders]: ../advanced-topics/distributed-builds.md
+[remote builders]: @docroot@/language/derivations.md#attr-builder
 [binary format emulation]: https://nixos.org/manual/nixos/stable/options.html#opt-boot.binfmt.emulatedSystems

 Given such a setup, executing the build only requires selecting the respective attribute.